cielsys/CarND-Advanced-Lane-Lines/writeup.md

 This fits a polynomial (parabola) and returns the coeficients.
 This parabola describes the line (in pixel coordinates)

+If there are not enough pixels for a reliable fit then the old poly is reused.

 #### 3 Calulate radius of curvature (text on imgFinal)
 This is the value that would be used to control steering, presumably.
 Used the formula provided in the tutorials and modified it